Office Space Utilization: How to Increase Efficiency

 Corporate real estate strategy is changing at the speed of data.
 The average office utilization rate in 2019 was on the decline from previous years at 27%.

 Corporate spaces were previously measured by access to amenities like game rooms and beer gardens.
 Now, office value is measured by employee comfort and use of spaces.
 CRE leaders are looking at spaces and how they can be designed to serve the evolving ways that employees want to use them.

 Today, CRE leaders are taking a hard look at their corporate real estate portfolios and are reviewing their office spaces.
-Square footage needs per employee are shrinking and the expectations around dedicated individual workspaces and meeting rooms have dramatically changed.
+Square footage needs per employee are shrinking and the expectation around dedicated individual workspaces, workstations and conference rooms have dramatically changed.
 There is also a new focus on smart office technology to track office usage, and many companies are shifting to a satellite office model as a result of people moving out of cities.